 According to my hosts´ recommendation, I followed the main street to Skerries.
 This street follows the coastline all the way from Rush to Balbriggan.
 I stopped by in Skerries at the little harbor with fisher boats and a viewing tower.
 You could also view a couple of smaller islands.
 On one of them landed St. Patrick when he came back to Ireland as a missionary.
-And if you like, follow the St. Patrick´s Path and passing some important stops on his journey.
+And if you like, follow the St. Patrick´s Path and passing some essential stops on his journey.

 Next stop should have been Balbriggan.
 I did stop here.
 But not in the city center, instead, I went to the Ardgillan Castle.
-A hidden gem overlooking the Irish Sea according to there website.
+A hidden gem is overlooking the Irish Sea according to there website.
 And there are right.
 I looked it up in my travel guide but no word about Balbriggan or the castle.
-And it so such a lovely and wonderful area.
+And it so such a lovely and beautiful area.
 A big park, a playground, a rose garden and the castle itself is well preserved.
-Castle tours are available for 6.50€ per adult which is not too expensive from my point of view and afterward, you can have some tea, a hot chocolate and more in their tea room.
+Castle tours are available for 6.50€ per adult which is not too expensive from my point of view, and afterward, you can have some tea, a hot chocolate and more in their tea room.
 I would have loved to take the haunted castle tour, which is currently available as a Halloween special.

-However, the high crosses and also the round tower is definitely impressive.
+However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.
 Especially, without all the modern machines or devices.